If you are considering taking a kids yoga teacher, the one you choose is an important decision for the short term and long term.

 How is the course organized for you to access the instructions, printable resources, and replays (if any).

 You also want to know what kind of support you get during and after the training.
-Do you have direct access to the trainers to ask questions that come up?
-Does the training require you pay an ongoing subscription after you graduate?
+How often do you have direct access to the trainers to ask questions that come up?
+Does the training offer support after you graduate?

 Can you connect with other participants in the training?
 What kind of groups do you become part of during and after the training?